ArduPilot/ardupilot_wiki/common/source/docs/common-ice.rst

 - Set :ref:`ICE_PWM_IGN_ON <ICE_PWM_IGN_ON>` is the PWM value sent to the ignition power switch when the engine should be running
 - Set :ref:`ICE_PWM_IGN_OFF <ICE_PWM_IGN_OFF>` is the PWM value sent to the ignition power switch when the engine should be stopped

-If using an onboard starter, it is important to configure an RPM sensor for the engine.
+If using an on-board starter, it is important to configure an RPM sensor for the engine.
 This will allow the ArduPilot to detect an in-flight engine failure and attempt to restart the engine.
-ArduPilot supports generic pulse tachometers sensors connected to GPIO pins (such as the Aux servo pins on a Pixhawk or Cube).
+ArduPilot supports generic pulse tachometers connected to GPIO pins (such as the Aux servo pins on a PixHawk or Cube).
 A tachometer may be made using a simple hall effect switch IC.
 Alternatively, some ignition modules support a tachometer output that can be connected directly to the GPIO pins.
-Desert Aircraft Electronic Ignition V2 modules support tacometer output on the signal pin of the power input connector.
+Desert Aircraft Electronic Ignition V2 modules support tachometer output on the signal pin of the power input connector.
 Note that when connecting an RPM sensor to an AUX pin, it is important to make sure that this pin is not configured to output a PWM value.
-On a Pixhawk or Cube, Aux 5 and 6 are configured to not output PWM by default.
+On a PixHawk or Cube, Aux 5 and 6 are configured to not output PWM by default.
 If you need to use a different Aux pin you may need to adjust :ref:`BRD_PWM_COUNT <BRD_PWM_COUNT>`.

 In order to configure an RPM sensor, the following parameters must be set:

 - Set :ref:`RPM_TYPE <RPM_TYPE>` to 2 for a standard GPIO input pin.
-- Set :ref:`RPM_PIN <RPM_PIN>` to the appropriate value for the auxilliary pin you are using.
+- Set :ref:`RPM_PIN <RPM_PIN>` to the appropriate value for the auxiliary pin you are using.
 - Set the remaining 'RPM_*' parameters as appropriate for your system.
 - Set :ref:`ICE_RPM_CHAN <ICE_RPM_CHAN>` to 1.